Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: LAM-enabled Secure Communications in LAWNs

 \item \textbf{\textit{Alignment}:} The alignment stage ensures that the behavior of the fine-tuned model remains consistent with mission objectives, operational safety constraints and human-aligned preferences.
-Inputs at this stage include domain-specific reward signals, mission-level goals and feedback from simulated or real-world interactions.
+Inputs at this stage include domain-specific reward signals, mission-level goals and feedback from real-world interactions.
 Unlike fine-tuning, alignment emphasizes value alignment, safety and interpretability in complex environments.
-Core techniques include reward modeling, constraint-aware policy optimization, reinforcement learning with human feedback and rule-based behavior regularization.
-These approaches guide the model toward making context-aware decisions that balance competing objectives such as communication efficiency, covertness and flight safety of LAPs. \end{itemize}
+Core techniques include reward modeling, constraint-aware policy optimization, RL with human feedback and rule-based behavior regularization.
+These approaches guide the model toward making context-aware decisions that balance competing objectives such as secure communication efficiency and communication covertness of LAPs. \end{itemize}

-A comparison between LAMs and traditional AI models, along with representative cases in wireless communications, is summarized in Table I.
+A comparison between LAMs and traditional AI models is summarized in Table I. {{Moreover, model optimization strategies such as pruning, early exits, and knowledge distillation can significantly reduce the computational burden and energy consumption, making LAMs more efficient for deployment in LAWNs.}}